jesse-toftum/cash_ml/README.md

 CI is also set up, so if you're developing on this, you can just open a PR, and the tests will run automatically on Travis-CI.

 The tests are relatively comprehensive, though as with everything with cash_ml, I happily welcome your contributions here!

+## Credit where credit is due
+This entire project is based *quite heavily* on the [work previously done by Preston Parry.](https://github.com/ClimbsRocks/auto_ml)